First-Generation Family Toolkit

 Who are first-generation college students at Western?

 Any student who indicates on their Western application that neither of their parents have earned a bachelor's degree.
+To learn more about first-generation students or to connect with campus resources available to support first-generation student success at Western, please visit the Student Success Initiatives (SSI) website.

 Purpose of the First-Generation College Student Family Toolkit